We Come Strapped

-We Come Strapped is the debut studio album by American rapper MC Eiht and the fourth album by his group Compton's Most Wanted.
-It was released on July 19, 1994 through Epic Street.
-Recording sessions took place at X-Factor Studios in Long Beach, California.
-Production was handled primarily by Compton's Most Wanted members MC Eiht and DJ Slip, except for one song, "Compton Bomb", produced by Ric Roc.
+We Come Strapped is the debut studio album by American rapper MC Eiht.
+It was released on July 19, 1994, through Epic Street.
+The recording sessions took place at X-Factor Studios in Long Beach, California.
+The album was produced by Compton's Most Wanted members MC Eiht and DJ Slip, except for one song, "Compton Bomb", produced by Ric Roc.
 It features contributions from William "Willie Z" Zimmerman on the keyboards, Josh Achziger on guitar, Carla Evans on vocals, and guest appearances from rappers Redman and Spice 1.
+In addition to a Parental Advisory sticker, Epic also included text on the album cover that noted that Eiht's lyrics reflected his personal views.

 The album peaked at number 5 on the Billboard 200 and at number 1 on the Top R&B/Hip-Hop Albums chart in the United States, and was certified gold by the Recording Industry Association of America on September 29, 1994.
 It has been MC Eiht's most successful album to date.

 It spawned two singles and music videos for the songs "All for the Money" and "Geez Make the Hood Go Round".